Welcome to our Governors’ section

 The roles and responsibilities of these different layers of governance are set out in the Trust's Scheme of Delegation.

-For further information on the Trust, its Members and Board of Trustees, click here.
+For further information on the Trust, its Members and Board of Trustees, visit the HILT website.